Diexon/vid_to_x/README.md

-# MP4 -> MP3 Converter 🔧
+# MP4 -> MP3 / AVI Converter 🔧

-A small command-line Python script to convert MP4 video files to MP3 audio using ffmpeg.
+A small command-line Python script to convert MP4 video files to MP3 audio or re-encode to AVI using ffmpeg.

 ## Features ✅
 - Convert a single file, a directory, or use glob patterns